How Much Is My Website Worth? (Website Valuation Guide)

 Entering these details takes a few minutes, but you’ll get a reasonably accurate range of your site’s worth.

 The best website valuation calculator is from Empire Flippers.
 After you enter a few details about your site, Empire Flippers gives you a range and a suggested listing price.
-This is an excellent way to quickly gauge how much your site is worth, and I recommend it to anyone who’s considering selling.
+This is an excellent way to quickly gauge your site’s worth, and I recommend it to anyone who’s considering selling.

 Steps to Calculate Your Website’s Worth

-Now, let’s look at the basic steps you can follow if you’re ready to determine how much your site is worth.
+Now, let’s look at the basic steps you can follow if you’re ready to determine how much your site or online business is worth.

 Step 1: Create a Profit & Loss Statement

-Before you can calculate the value of your site, you need to know how much money it’s making.
-The best way to do this is by creating a profit & loss statement (P&L) outlining all your income and expense sources.
+Before you can calculate your site’s value, you need to know how much money it’s making.
+The best way to do this is by creating a profit and loss statement (P&L) outlining all your income and expense sources.
 Include all monthly costs of running the site and any one-time expenses or investments.

-If you’re using a spreadsheet program like Microsoft Excel or Google Sheets, you can easily create a P&L for your site.
+If you’re using Microsoft Excel or Google Sheets, you can easily create a P&L for your site.
 Simply calculate the income and expenses, and subtract the expenses from the income to determine the profit.

 Your P&L should be broken down by monthly revenue and expenses, so you can see how much you brought in, how much you spent, and how much profit you earned each month.